Jeffypop45/CSCE-155N-Final/README.md

 title('Endurance as a function of Fuel Capacity');
 end

 This is our finished product.
-We can then tell Matlab to run it, and it will plot a graph of the information we gave it.
+We can then tell Matlab to run it, and it will plot a graph of the information we gave it, and also include the values for endurance as a function of fuel capacity.